qaalabs/DE5M6/docs/day4/sprint2.md

 ---

 ### Business Impact Assessment (2 points)

-!!! tip "As a Business Continuity Manager, I want to understand the business impact of ETL pipeline failures so that I can prioritize resilience investments."
+!!! tip "As a Business Continuity Manager, I want to understand the business impact of ETL pipeline failures so that I can prioritise resilience investments."

 **Key Tasks:**